mbhonsle/tmgen/README.md

-:monkey: # Tampermonkey Script Generator
+# Tampermonkey Script Generator

->An LLM (OpenAI and Anthropic) based Tampermonkey script generator.
+> :monkey: An LLM (OpenAI and Anthropic) based Tampermonkey script generator.

 ## What this does